esphome/esphome-docs/guides/cli.rst

 .. code-block:: console

-    esphome [OPTIONS] <CONFIGURATION...> <COMMAND> [ARGUMENTS]
+    esphome [OPTIONS] <COMMAND> <CONFIGURATION...> [ARGUMENTS]

 .. note::

-    You can specify multiple configuration files in the command line interface, just list all files in front of the <COMMAND> like so:
+    You can specify multiple configuration files in the command line interface for some commands, just list all files after the <COMMAND> like so:

     .. code-block:: console

-    esphome livingroom.yaml kitchen.yaml run
+    esphome run livingroom.yaml kitchen.yaml

 ``--help`` Option
 --------------------